Counting geodesic paths in graphs: Extremal graphs

 Next, we consider several classes of graphs which might have a large geodesic subpath number.
 The first such class consists of graphs obtained as a sequential join of multiple copies of empty graphs.
 More formally, by $D_{k}$ we denote a discrete graph on $k$ vertices, i.e., the complement of $K_{k}$.
-Let $G_{k,t}$ be a sequential join of $t$ copies of $D_{k}$.
+Let $G_{k,t}$ be a sequential join of $t$ copies of $D_{k}$ in a way that $i$-th copy of $D_{k}$ is joined to $(i+1)$-th copy for every $i\in \{1,\ldots,t-1\}$.
 In the next theorem we establish the formula for the exact value of the geodesic subpath number for graphs $G_{k,t}.$